FAQ (Frequently Asked Questions)

 Q: Are you open to the public?

-We offer private tours from June to September every year.
-Appointments for private tours for the 2018
+We offer guided tours from June to September every year.
+Appointments for guide tours for the 2018

 season will be booked starting in the spring.
-Private tours are booked by appointment only.
+Tours are booked by appointment only.

 Visit our Tours page for more information!

-If you wish to support Bear Creek by booking a private tour or sponsoring an animal, or supporting our
+If you wish to support Bear Creek by booking a guided tour or sponsoring an animal, or supporting our

 Amazon.ca Wish List, click on these links.